leonv-dev/remote_database_importer/README.md

 ![Import Job Demo](readme_images/import-job.gif)

 ### Config
-The settings for the different environments is in the `remote_database_importer.yml` file stored.
+The settings for the different environments is stored in the `remote_database_importer.yml` file.
 When you first run the rake task, it will dynamically create this file for you.